 The Rider University School Psychology program has been designed to meet National Association of School Psychologists (NASP) Domains for Training and Field Placement Programs in School Psychology (NASP, 2020).
 Professional knowledge and skills are developed across NASP's model of comprehensive and integrated services by school psychologists.
 This model offers ten domains of training.
 An overview is provided below while a detailed description of these domains to training is offered in Appendix A. The ten NASP domains (2020) reflect the specific learning objectives within our program.

 Practices That Permeate All Aspects of Service Delivery

-Domain 1: Practices that permeate all aspects of service delivery: Data-based decision making and accountability
+Domain 1: Data-based decision making and accountability

-Domain 2: Practices that permeate all aspects of service delivery: Consultation and collaboration
+Domain 2: Consultation and collaboration

 Direct and Indirect Services: Student Level Services